apasquale/Android-API/README.md

 Android-API
 ===========

-Test code for android API programming using Yeoman and AngularJS
+Test code for learning android API programming using Yeoman and AngularJS and PhoneGap